-Get the look: Pair your single-breasted two buttoned suit in a muted color, with a plain textured tie, white dress shirt (with French cuffs so you can wear cufflinks).
+Get the outfit: Pair your single-breasted two buttoned suit in a muted color, with a plain textured skinny tie, white dress shirt (with French cuffs so you can wear cufflinks).
 Add a simple white pocket square folded in your breast pocket, perhaps a tie clip if you’re feeling fancy, and highly polished black Oxford shoes.
-Complete the look with a nice felt Fedora hat on your head and a high-collared tan trench coat and you’ll be in charge of an advertising agency in no time.
+Complete the outfit with a nice felt stingy Fedora hat on your head and a high-collared tan trench coat and you’ll be in charge of an advertising agency in no time.

 For some awesome Mad Men artwork, take a look at Dyna Moe’s Mad Men Illustrated Tumblr page.

 1960s Ivy League Guys: Middle-class Mainstream